Employment

 Direct Reports: Associate Activities Director, Activities Interns, Coaches, Moderators, Athletic Trainer

-Provides Work Direction to: Maintenance Staff, Site Supervisors, Region Workers, Volunteers
+Provides Work Direction to: Site Supervisors, Region Workers, Volunteers

 Receives Work Direction from: Principal, President